 - provide technical expertise to educational institutions, sports and recreation associations, and other agencies needing assistance in the promotion of physical education, sports, recreation, music and dance.

-- Sports Wellness and Management
+- Fitness and Sports Management